Zhangang1999/CMoS/README.md

 Here, is an introduction for the CMoS repo., including:

-1. MANAGERS files.
+1. MANAGERS
-2. TRAINERS files.
+2. TRAINERS
-3. MODELS files.
+3. MODELS
-4. METRICS files.
+4. METRICS
-5. INTERFACE files.
+5. INTERFACE
-6. MSIC files.
+6. MSIC

 ## MANAGERS